zainh-mw/matlab-proxy/README.md

 MathWorks encourages you to try this package in your environment and provide feedback.

-To request technical support or submit an enhancement request, create an issue [here](https://github.com/mathworks/matlab-proxy/issues)
+To request technical support or submit an enhancement request, [Create an Issue (Github)](https://github.com/mathworks/matlab-proxy/issues).

 ---